monome/norns-event-demo/README.md

 make
 ```

-the build directory should now contain:
+the build directory should now contain `norns-event-demo/` - a directory which is

-- `norns-event-demo/` - a directory which is
+organized as a "mod" for matron.

-organized as a "mod" for matron
+- to prepare a `norns-event-demo.zip` file suitable for distribution / installation via `maiden` run `make install-zip`
-- `norns-event-demo.zip` - an archive of the mod suitable for distribution / installation via `maiden`
+- to build / copy the mod directly into `/home/we/dust/code/` run `make install-dust`

 ## how it works